Research groups

 Group leaders (PIs) Prof. Anna Axelin and Docent Tella Lantta

 The research group focuses on advancing the use of digital and social innovations to create value for health.
 We are dedicated to advancing mental health promotion and care through the development of highly personalized digital tools for early detection, prevention and care across a range of symptoms, problems and disorders.
 We have a strong stakeholder approach and conduct research in partnership with patients, families, professionals, healthcare organizations and companies.
+We are looking for a person with a background in nursing or health sciences.

 Potential dissertation topics: